evlaV/evlaV/readme.md

 # for the tool to use.
 For a github/gitlab org, these repositories will
 # need to be created manually.

-# For holo, jupiter repos, the tool will begin from tag initial, so you
+# For holo, jupiter repos, the tool will begin from tag `initial`, so you
 # can e.g., add readmes to that tag if you want.
 ./init.sh

 # Run once per repo
-# By default, the directoreis ./work (scratch dir), ./cache (tar.gz dir), ./remote (assumes) are used
+# By default, the directories ./work (scratch dir), ./cache (tar.gz dir), ./remote (placeholder for a Github Org) are used
 evlav jupiter
 evlav holo
 ```